rasPanda/GA-Project4/README.md

 </div>}
 ```

-On the final stage of the journey, the user is able to review and edit/complete the details in the form before submitting.
+On the final stage of the journey (runScraper = true), the user is able to review and edit/complete the details in the form before submitting.
 Once the user submits the form, the form data gets sent as a post request to the backend in order to add the item to the database, as well as sending a request to add that item to the users' list automatically.

 The user then gets redirected to their list, and the item gets rendered at the bottom of the list: